-- 1. Routine verification for eligibility determination conducted on all applications and reviews detailed in W-2 Manual Chapters 1, 2, 3, and 17; - 2.
-Selection of cases that exhibit error-prone case characteristics for referral to FEV; - 3.
+- 1. Routine verification for eligibility determination conducted on all applications and reviews detailed in W-2 Manual Chapters 1, 2, 3, and 17; - Selection of cases that exhibit error-prone case characteristics for referral to FEV; - 3.
 Selection of potential fraud cases for referral to fraud investigation; - 4.
-Establishment of IPVs; - 5.
+Establishment of IPVs: - 5.
 Initiation of fraud overpayment claims and collections; and - 6.
 Referral of cases to the local District Attorney's office for criminal prosecution.

-Separation of these activities is necessary for proper reporting on the CARES FITS.
+Separation of these activities is necessary for proper reporting in the Benefit Recovery and Investigation Tracking System (BRITS).

-13.1.5 Fraud Investigation Tracking Screens
+13.1.5 Benefit Recovery and Investigation Tracking System (BRITS)

-FEV and fraud investigation activities, costs, and investigative results are recorded in the CARES BV Subsystem.
-CARES screens BVIR, BVIT, and BVPI are exclusively used for fraud program reporting.
-In addition, CARES screen BVCC is used to record comments for all BV screens.
-These screens are referred to as the FITS.
+Front-end verification and fraud investigation activities, costs, and investigative results are recorded in the BRITS.
+BRITS replaces the CARES Benefit Recovery Subsystem screens BVIR, BVIT, and BVPI that were exclusively used for fraud program reporting.
+In addition, BRITS is used to record comments for all front-end verification and fraud investigation activities.